getsentry/sentry-docs/src/collections/_documentation/platforms/native/minidump.md

 {% include platforms/event-attachments.md %}

-To send attachments directly to Sentry, simply add more files to the multipart form body.
+To send attachments directly to Sentry, add more files to the multipart form body.
 Note that the entire request must not exceed **20MB** in size.
 Sentry will use the provided file names and mime types and list those files in the _Event Attachments_ section at the bottom of the _Issue Details_ page:

 ```bash
 $ curl -X POST \